esiltu/books-template/readme.md

 🛒 Checkout page

 - [ ] Additional feature 1 Stripe?
-- [ ] Additional feature 2 Firebase Authentication?? 😎
+- [ ] Additional feature Apple and Google Auth with Firebase

 Stay tuned for more updates! 🌟